William Thomas Rawleigh: Personal life

 Rawleigh married twice, first to Minnie B. Trevillian on November 16, 1890, and second to M. Marguerite Schneider on March 14, 1923.
 He had three children, Anna May born June 6, 1892, Wilber Thomas, born April 6, 1896, and Lucille, born 1907, all with his first wife.
 By 1910, Rawleigh was the most prominent citizen of Freeport.
 Not only did he build his business from the ground up, but he was involved in community service as well as becoming the acting mayor from 1909 to 1911 and later served as a member of the Illinois House of Representatives in 1911 and 1912.
 He was a presidential elector in 1916.
 He also was a delegate to the 1932 Republican National Convention.

 Through all of his travels, Rawleigh took it upon himself to collect a variety of art forms that, in his opinion, would bring culture back to his hometown.
 This collection is the basis of what is now the Freeport Art Museum.
-Rawleigh's premier collection contains pottery from the Pueblo cultures of the Southwest, however; his unique collection of European paintings, in particular 19th-century academic masters, is also very special.
+Rawleigh's premier collection contains pottery from the Pueblo cultures of the Southwest.
+He has a collection of 19th-century academic masters, a form of European painting.
 The collection contains an anonymous 17th-century portrait as well as a unique and extensive collection of pietra dura, stone mosaic paintings of the early 20th century, and a series of paintings from the natives of Madagascar.
 Particular Asian items in the collection include a 19th-century palace screen and a set of Hindu hand painted temple banners, known as kalamkari, from India.
 His collection also includes sculptures, including 19th-century marbles and bronzes from Italy, France and Belgium, and a 17th-century Spanish polychromed wood statue of St. Anthony of Padua.

 Rawleigh died January 23, 1951, in Freeport.
 He is buried in Oakland Cemetery.